A young woman smiles down at her phone while holding a credit card.

 You want an alternative to cash or give a gift

-While prepaid cards may be a convenient alternative to cash if you can’t access credit, using a prepaid card doesn’t help you in building credit history.
+While prepaid cards may be a convenient alternative to cash if you can’t access credit, using a prepaid card doesn’t help you in credit-building.
 Many financial tools and significant purchases require a credit check, an established credit history, and typically a good credit score.
-You often need a credit history to take out a home mortgage or finance a new car.
-Everyone has to start somewhere, though.
-Secured credit cards or student credit cards could help you start your credit history and equip you for future financial choices.
+You often need a credit history to take out a home mortgage or finance a new car, for example.

 Next steps